 Most importantly, you have to figure out who you are now that you’re no longer part of a couple.
 It’s a rough process even in the best of circumstances.
 It often takes several months for your life to return to some semblance of normal.

 But nothing is normal right now, is it?
-The COVID-19 pandemic has hit the entire world and affected almost every aspect of our lives.
+COVID-19 has hit the entire world and affected almost every aspect of our lives.
 You may be a healthcare worker or other essential worker having to do your job while worrying about the spread of the virus.
-You may be stuck at home, trying to work or looking for work.
+You may be stuck at home, trying to work, or looking for work.